anilhelvaci/dapp-pool-lending-protocol/README.md

    1. `yarn install`
    2. `yarn build`
    3. `yarn link-cli ~/bin/agoric` (or other directory you might prefer)
+   4. `agoric --version`
+   > The version should be 0.15.0
 5. Build the `cosmic-swingset` package.
      ```shell
      cd agoric-sdk/packages/cosmic-swingset && make